jsedoc/distillation/README.md

 # distillation

-Code for the paper: Pareto-optimal data compression for binary classification tasks, Max and Wu, 2019.
+Code for the paper: [Pareto-optimal data compression for binary classification tasks](https://arxiv.org/abs/1908.08961), Max and Wu, 2019.

-### Data files: ###
+## Data files

 All our results can be computed starting with the parameters listedin Figure II, but to save time, you can instead start with the four files below, which each contain two columns (w,F1), where F_1 = P(W<w|Y=1):